About the Author . . .

 I often get letters asking for more information for school reports.
 Here is the biographical information that is most often requested:

-I was born in 1955 in Cleveland, Ohio, and grew up mostly in New York state.
+I was born in Cleveland, Ohio, and grew up mostly in New York state.
 I went to college in New England and graduate school in California.
 I now live in Nashville, Tennessee.

 The first book I ever read by myself was called Little Bobo and His Blue Jacket.
 I still have it.
 I learned to read when I was three, but I know now that this doesn't mean much.
 My brother didn't really read until he was seven, and now he reads more and remembers it better than I do.